 Understanding which type of bankruptcy is best for your company is difficult to do alone.
 When businesses file for bankruptcy, they often choose to file under Chapter 7 or Chapter 11.
 The Small Business Reorganization Act and the CARES Act have now created Chapter 11 Subchapter V Bankruptcy, which became effective in February 2020, as an option to aid small businesses.

 There are discerning differences between the three most common types of business bankruptcy – Chapter 7, Chapter 11 and Chapter 11 Subchapter V. Understanding those differences can help you determine what type might be the best fit for your business.
-To go further, dive into the life of bankruptcy, from restructuring and planning to filing, the different chapters and emergence.
+To go further, dive into the life of bankruptcy, from restructuring and planning to filing, the different chapters and emergence in our Bankruptcy insights.

 Chapter 7 Bankruptcy